 When do I need to file a claim?

 You should only need to file a claim in very rare cases.

 Medicare claims must be filed no later than 12 months (or 1 full calendar year) after the date when the services were provided.
 If a claim isn't filed within this time limit, Medicare can't pay its share.
 For example, if you see your doctor on March 22, 2012, the Medicare claim for that visit must be filed no later than March 22, 2013.
-Check the "Medicare Summary Notice" (MSN) you get in the mail every 3 months or on MyMedicare.gov to make sure claims are being filed timely.
+Check the "Medicare Summary Notice" (MSN) you get in the mail every 3 months, or login to MyMedicare.gov to make sure claims are being filed timely.
 If the claims aren't being filed timely:

 - Contact your doctor or supplier, and ask them to file a claim.